Gas outage affects over 100 residents in Baton Rouge, Friday morning

 WBRZ spoke with a local Atmos Energy representative, who said the outage was caused by a construction company that was digging and hit a line.

-The representative was unable to confirm if this outage is associated with a similar outage that occured Thursday afternoon on Burbank.
+Atmos said it could not immediately identify exactly which streets/homes were impacted, and neither could it confirm if this outage is associated with a similar outage that occured Thursday afternoon on Burbank.

 Crews will begin working to restore gas at 9 a.m. and Atmos says all 110 residents should expect to have gas services restored by the close of the day.